-Dems: Trump's tax secrecy complicates legislative overhaul
+Dems: Trump's Tax Secrecy Complicates Legislative Overhaul

-Senate Minority Leader Chuck Schumer, D-N.Y., leaves the chamber after the confirmation vote for President Donald Trump's Supreme Court nominee, Neil Gorsuch, on Capitol Hill in Washington, Friday, April 7, 2017.
-WASHINGTON - The Senate's top Democrat said Tuesday that President Donald Trump's refusal to release his tax returns is going to make this year's promised overhaul of the tax code "much harder."
+Senate Minority Leader Charles Schumer of N.Y., speaks with reporters following a closed-door strategy session, March 28, 2017, on Capitol Hill in Washington.
+The Senate's top Democrat says President Donald Trump's refusal to release his tax returns is going to make this year's promised overhaul of the tax code "much harder."

 Add your comments below